meszarosrob/wordpress-e2e-playwright-intro-2023/README.md

-This repository contains the slides and the sample project for the [Getting started with the E2E Playwright test utils for WordPress today](https://wordpress.tv/2023/11/21/getting-started-with-the-e2e-playwright-test-utils-for-wordpress-today-2023/) (WordCamp Montréal 2023) and [The fundamentals of
+This repository contains the **slides and the sample project** for the [Getting started with the E2E Playwright test utils for WordPress today](https://wordpress.tv/2023/11/21/getting-started-with-the-e2e-playwright-test-utils-for-wordpress-today-2023/) (WordCamp Montréal 2023) and [The fundamentals of
 E2E testing](https://learn.codeable.io/skills-chat/the-fundamentals-of-e2e-testing/) (Codeable Expert Skill Chats).

+> [!WARNING]
+> This repository is provided as reference material for the talks.
+> It is **not updated regularly** and reflects best practices from **late 2023**.
+Things may have changed since then.

 You can find extra information throughout the files in the form of inline comments.